phyntom/snkshop-front/README.md

 Prior to the following process you will need to change some lines in package.json file in order to allow your front-end to query the backend.
 Find the **proxy** entry in package.json and replace by URL on which the backend will be running.
 If the backend is running on port 6000 no change needed.
 2. ### Frontend https://github.com/phyntom/snkshop-frontend/ 1. git clone https://github.com/phyntom/snkshop-frontend.git 2. cd snkshop-frontend 3. npm install 4. npm yarn start

+Prior to the following process you will need to change some lines in package.json file in order to allow your front-end to query the backend.
+Find the **proxy** entry in package.json and replace by URL on which the backend will be running.
+If the backend is running on port 6000 no change needed.
+2. ### Frontend https://github.com/phyntom/snkshop-frontend/ 1. git clone https://github.com/phyntom/snkshop-frontend.git 2. cd snkshop-frontend 3. npm install 4. npm yarn start

 ## Available Scripts

 In the project directory, you can run: